BSc, BD, MTheol, PhD

 Prior to entering theological studies, Dr Blackman is renowned for his career and leadership in developing Australia’s overall pharmaceutical and biotech industry.
 He graduated with a Bachelor of Science (Honours) and a Doctor of Philosophy in Chemical Physics from Monash University, and is a former Professor of Pharmaceutical Chemistry at the Victorian College of Pharmacy.
 More than 40 years ago, Dr Blackman founded IDT Australia, an award-winning Australian pharmaceutical manufacturing company.
 He has headed peak industry groups, chaired a Federal Government task force to develop a strategic vision for the sector and received some of the industry’s leading awards.

-Dr Blackman’s wider community roles include chairing the National Stem Cell Foundation of Australia and as a director of the Australian Youth Orchestra.
-He is a former Victorian chairman of the National Trust.
+Dr Blackman’s wider community roles include chairing the National Stem Cell Foundation of Australia and President of the Victorian Council of Churches.
+He is a former Victorian chairman of the National Trust and Deputy Chairman of the Australian Youth Orchestra.

 - Leading Age Services Australia (LASA) (Chairman of the Board)